 1. STEM teachers are in high demand

-Demand for STEM teachers is high and continually rising, so it’s unlikely that you’d struggle to find a teaching job once you’ve graduated.
-There's a significant need to attract more pupils into these lines of work as our industry heavily depends on future scientists, engineers and other important STEM-related roles.
+Demand for teachers who want to teach STEM subjects is high and continually rising, so it’s unlikely that you’d struggle to find a teaching job once you’ve graduated.
+There's a significant need to attract more people into STEM as some of our fastest growing industries heavily depend on future scientists, engineers and other important roles.
 Without them, our day to day lives would become very difficult as we’re reliant on these industries now more than ever.

 2. You'll gain some transferable skills

-While all teaching roles necessitate strong communication and high levels of organisation, being a STEM teacher will require other transferable skills which will stand you in good stead throughout your career.
-Critical thinking, problem solving and excellent teamwork are just a few of the valuable skills crucial to STEM teaching.
+While all teaching roles necessitate strong communication and high levels of organisation, teaching STEM subjects will require other transferable skills which will stand you in good stead throughout your career.
+Critical thinking, problem solving, and excellent teamwork are just a few of the valuable skills crucial to being a STEM teacher.
 It’s also important to have the ability to remain open-minded to new information and be flexible with your teaching methods, as the world we live in is constantly evolving both technologically and scientifically.

 3. Financial support is available while studying

 Given that demand for qualified STEM teachers is so high, there’s extensive financial support on offer to help attract more people to study within these areas.
-Undergraduates who specialise in secondary maths or physics education leading to QTS are eligible for a £9,000 bursary to contribute towards their studying.
-Postgraduate bursaries are available for an even wider range of STEM subjects, as well as scholarships of up to £30,000 for those undertaking a postgraduate teaching degree in chemistry, computing, maths or physics.
+Postgraduate bursaries are available for a wide range of STEM subjects, as well as scholarships of up to £31,000 for those undertaking a postgraduate teaching degree in chemistry, computing, maths, or physics.
 You can find out more about these via the Get into Teaching website.

-Former armed forces personnel who wish to retrain as a STEM teacher by completing an undergraduate degree may also be eligible for the Troops to Teachers £40,000 bursary.
-This bursary applies to those training to teach secondary biology, chemistry, physics, maths, computing or languages.
+Former armed forces personnel who wish to retrain as a STEM teacher by completing an undergraduate degree may also be eligible for a £40,000 bursary.
+This bursary applies to those training to teach secondary biology, chemistry, physics, maths, or computing.

 4. More opportunities for hands-on teaching

-STEM teaching can be a challenge, but compared to other subject areas, there's often more scope for hands-on teaching which can make delivering lessons more enjoyable.
-There'll be lots of opportunities for practical activities, meaning the pupils can also have fun while learning.
+Teaching STEM subjects can be a challenge, but compared to other subject areas, there's often more scope for hands-on teaching which can make delivering lessons more enjoyable.
+There'll be lots of opportunities for practical activities, meaning students can also have fun while learning.
 Because of this, they’ll probably be more engaged and more likely to remember information.
 It’ll give you the chance to be more creative with your teaching too!

 Our STEM education courses

-We offer a variety of STEM education degrees at the University of Sunderland, both at undergraduate and postgraduate level.
+We offer a variety of education courses which specialise in STEM subjects, both at undergraduate and postgraduate level.

 We’re proud to have partnerships with over 650 schools and colleges and you’ll spend at least 120 days on placement within one of these.
 Your academic tutors will support you to help find the perfect placement to suit your needs.
 This time spent in school will allow you to gain valuable, hands-on experience as a STEM teacher and broaden your subject knowledge.
 For those studying our Science Education courses, we also have some well-equipped Science Labs at Wearside View so you can put your teaching into practice on-campus.

-Have we persuaded you that one of our STEM Education courses could be a fantastic choice for your degree?
+Have we persuaded you that teaching a STEM subject could be a fantastic choice for your career?
 Find out more about our Teacher Training and Education courses.